 - 221(g) Yellow Form: A yellow form is issued when the visa consulates need more time to look at the documentation provided by the applicant.
 Depending upon how extensive this is, the time to revert can fluctuate.
 These type of cases require general administrative processing to substantiate the document(s).

-I have got a 221g refusal.
-What do I do?
+I received a 221g refusal.
+What do I do next?

 The officer will hand you over a 221g form with instructions and information about the additionally required information.